BRAIN CANCER AND DISABILITY

 If your brain cancer does not meet listing 13.13, you can still receive benefits if your brain cancer impairs your residual functional capacity (RFC).
 Your RFC is the medical finding of what you can physically do in a work setting, considering your brain cancer.
 It is your limits after taking into account your brain cancer symptoms.

 The SSA will also consider descriptions of your symptoms from your family and friends.
-Find out more information about what types of evidence the SSA must consider.
+Find out what types of evidence the SSA must consider.
 For example, your family or friends could write a statement about the effects of your brain cancer symptoms.
-Find out more here about RFC and how it along with your age can win your benefits.
+Find out how RFC along with your age can win your benefits.

 COMPASSIONATE ALLOWANCES FOR BRAIN CANCER

-If you have this type of brain tumor, you should apply for SSD benefits as soon as possible.
-Make sure that the SSA has all your medical evidence and have your doctor write a letter to the SSA that talks about the possible outcome of your cancer.
-If you have an attorney, they will have the SSA flag your case as a Compassionate Allowance.
-This should speed up your case and you should be paid benefits within a matter of weeks.
+If you have this type of brain tumor, then you should apply for SSD benefits as soon as possible.
+Make sure that the SSA has all your medical evidence.
+Then, have your doctor write a letter to the SSA that talks about the outcome of your cancer.
+If you have an attorney, then they will have the SSA flag your case as a Compassionate Allowance.
+This should speed up your case.
+Therefore, you should receive benefits within a matter of weeks.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS